yegor256/blog/_posts/2014/jun/2014-06-01-aop-aspectj-java-method-logging.md

 aspect (btw, there are [many more](http://aspects.jcabi.com) aspects and annotations).
 You don't need to write your own aspect for method logging.
-Just add a few dependencies to your classpath and configure [jcabi-maven-plugin](http://plugin.jcabi.com) for aspect weaving:
+Just add a few dependencies to your classpath and configure [jcabi-maven-plugin](http://plugin.jcabi.com) for aspect weaving
+(get their latest versions in [Maven Central](http://search.maven.org/)):

 {% highlight xml %}
 <project>